This post may contain affiliate links. Please read our full Disclosure Policy.

 3. Priming Painted Furniture

 Paint one coat of primer on the entire piece.
-If you have any tough wood stains, you may need to apply additional coats of primer to the stain until it no longer bleeds through.
+If you have tough wood stains, you may need to apply additional coats of primer to the stain until it no longer bleeds through.
 Let your primer dry completely, and then lightly sand your piece with 120-grit sandpaper before you begin the painting process.

 brushing paint on a cabinet